Professional Development

 The Gifted Endorsement is designed to increase the level of knowledge, expertise, and understanding of educators working with students who are gifted.
 The endorsement is intended to raise the awareness of the unique characteristics, emotional/social needs, and other challenges and issues associated with the students who are gifted.
 It is designed to foster an understanding of historical, state, and national trends, policies and guidelines to ensure implementation of appropriate academic curriculum, differentiation strategies, educational intervention, and support for this diverse population.

-FDLRS Heartland's free Gifted Endorsement Courses offered locally will be taught by Gina Sandusky-Nelson or Allison Unger-Fink.
+FDLRS Heartland's free Gifted Endorsement Courses offered locally will be taught by Amy Trujillo, past-president of Florida Association for the Gifted.
 You will have mandatory virtual "face-to-face" meetings combined with online assignments, quizzes, and/or discussions on the Moodle platform.
 You must complete all coursework and submit your evaluation by the course end dates listed with each course in order to receive inservice credit.

 The Gifted Endorsement Add-On Program consists of five courses (300 hours).
-Four Gifted courses will be offered through FDLRS Heartland during the 2022-2023 School Year, two which complete the cohort that began last year, and two that will start a new cohort: Theory and Development of Creativity (Summer 2022), Guidance and Counseling for the Gifted (Fall 2022), Nature and Needs of Students Who Are Gifted (Winter 2023), and Special Populations of Gifted Students (Spring 2023).
+Four Gifted courses will be offered through FDLRS Heartland during the 2023-2024 School Year: Guidance and Counseling for the Gifted (Summer 2023), Curriculum and Instruction for the Gifted (Fall 2023), Theory and Development of Creativity (Winter 2024), and Nature and Needs of Students Who Are Gifted (Spring 2024).
 You can enter the course cycle at any time, but you must complete all five courses in order to receive the Gifted Endorsement.
 Please see below for course descriptions and registration information.

-DeSoto, Glades, and Hendry counties: Use the Registration button under each course.
+DeSoto, Glades, and Hendry counties: Use the Registration button below.

 Highlands county: You must register in your Highlands PLM Portal and search for the title of the course (some registrations may not be available yet).